In Time to Voices: Reception

 At Metacritic, In Time to Voices received 70/100, based on 12 reviews, indicating "Generally favourable reviews".
 Jon O'Brien at AllMusic states "Foals producer Mike Crossey may remain the only real constant from their more ferocious first two albums, but that's not to say they've lost their edge."
-Although, O,Brien criticizes the album for ending in a "whimper" rather than a "bang", due to the closing tracks.
-Simon Price of The Independent observes "while they haven't quite justified their claim to have thrown away the rulebook, they're executing their spooked alt-rock with added poise and class."
+However, O'Brien criticizes the album for ending in a "whimper" rather than a "bang", due to the closing tracks.
+Simon Price of The Independent observes: "While they haven't quite justified their claim to have thrown away the rulebook, they're executing their spooked alt-rock with added poise and class".
 Price praises the album for the focus on the songwriting and hooks that "get under your skin".
-Sputnikmusic staff reviewer Davey Boy opined "It is more than an admirable attempt at growth, since its expansively fuller sound IS growth.
+Sputnikmusic staff reviewer Davey Boy opined: "It is more than an admirable attempt at growth, since its expansively fuller sound IS growth.
 And yet, one cannot help but get the feeling that Blood Red Shoes are still capable of much better."

-Jen Dan from Adequacy.net described the album as "[refining] their indie rock sound yet again" Although, Dan compares it to Box of Secrets, calling it "not as spectacularly primal" as that album.
-At Shields Gazette, it is considered as a "progression" of their style by "greater ambition complementing their garage roots."
+Jen Dan from Adequacy.net described the album as "[refining] their indie rock sound yet again", but compares it unfavourably to Box of Secrets, calling it "not as spectacularly primal" as that album.
+At Shields Gazette, it is considered as a "progression" of their style by "greater ambition complementing their garage roots".